Friends of Ludlow Auditorium

 Click HERE for preview

-As with all FOLA movies, the event is open to everyone and is free; donations to underwrite the cost of the film are appreciated.
-The free popcorn is supplied courtesy of Berkshire Bank; FOLA supplies free bottled water.
+The movie is open to the public and is free; donations are appreciated.
+Popcorn will be provided courtesy of Berkshire Bank; FOLA will provide free water.
 For information, call 802-228-7239 or go to www.fola.us.

 Thanks for Helping FOLA Raise Funds to "Re-Seat" the Auditorium!